- Download our Moving to Vienna Guide (PDF)

 Expats moving to Vienna will find many exquisite restaurants with diverse pricing, representing a variety of dining options.
 Ethnic restaurants are not overly abundant, however, and the good ones tend to be on the pricey side.

 There are plenty of options for experiencing the lifestyle in Vienna, ranging from exploring the city's world-famous markets to attending an opera show at the Wiener Staatsoper (Vienna State Opera).
-Expats looking to enjoy these activities regularly should ensure they budget well, as they are all fairly pricey.
+If you're looking to enjoy these activities regularly, you should ensure you budget well, as they are all fairly pricey.

 There are many free or low-cost activities for budget-conscious expats.
 Some museums, such as the MuseumsQuartier and Wien Museum MUSA, offer free entrance to their smaller exhibitions.
 A fair few parks, picturesque woods, and a river offer excellent bases for a range of free outdoor activities.